 - Also, if you have been in contact with someone diagnosed with COVID-19, please contact a healthcare professional and follow the CDC’s guidelines and self-quarantine for 14 days.

-Fact: The airport has seen a drastic decrease in activity for both airlines and private flights over the past few weeks.
-In fact, some airlines flights have flown into and out of SUN with only 0-5 passengers.
 As far as general aviation and private aircraft activity is concerned, that activity has sharply decreased as well.
 And, no, private jets are not packing the ramps at the airport.
-Only one or two airplanes have been parked on the ramps the past several days.
+The norm is one or two aircraft parked on the ramps, if that.
 If you drive by the airport on Highway 75, you can see for yourself.